arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 [Enhance the Effectiveness of WIP Constraints by Cross-Training Workers](/zettel/enhance-the-effectiveness-of-wip-constraints-by-cross-training-workers).

+#### W5: The Batch Size Decoupling Principle: Use WIP ranges to decouple batch sizes of adjacent processes.

+[Fixed WIP couples the batch sizes of adjacent processes](/zettel/fixed-wip-couples-the-batch-sizes-of-adjacent-processes) and isn't always desirable because they may have different economic lot sizes.
+For instance, the batch size of a manufacturing process may be 100 units, while the batch size of a downstream process may be ten units.

+To avoid this problem, the [kanban](/zettel/kanban) system permits interprocess WIP to cycle between an upper constraint and a lower limit of zero.
+Using a range of WIP, you decouple the batch sizes of adjacent processes and can use different and economically optimal batch sizes.
+Also, you create the flexibility to desynchronize the timing, and you can absorb temporary fluctuations in demand.

 ### 7. Controlling Flow Under Uncertainty

 #### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.